 Specific physical asset capabilities may contain physical asset capability properties.
 The physical asset capability properties may include the quantity of the resource referenced.

 Table 225 defines the relationship roles for the physical asset capability.
+Table 226 defines the attributes for the physical asset capability.